Central Nebraska League: 1903

-The exact team records and standings of the 1903 Central Nebraska League are unknown.
+The exact team records and standings of the 1903 Central Nebraska League are unknown, as the league folded on July 28, 1903.
 The last known standings were published on July 24, 1903, shortly before Minden and Giltner disbanded.
-Red Cloud and McCook would disband shortly thereafter, leaving only Holdrege as a traveling team.
+Red Cloud and McCook disbanded shortly thereafter, disbanding the league and leaving Holdrege to continue play as a semi-pro traveling team.